ravstock/ravs_garden/src/site/notes/The  Garden/Daily Log.md

 # 2025-05-20

 - set up a sync between iPhone drafts app and pc obsidian vault via icloud and freesync
+- set up ai assistant to import docx, pdf, audio, epub, txt and rtf files into md and add to personal ai knowledge assistant
+-
 ---

 # 2025-05-18